 Favorite way to eat lobster?
 Steamed with butter.

 What’s he do in his spare time?
-Visit his sons (one in Baltimore, one in Portland and his new grandson of 11 months.
+He visits his sons (one in Baltimore and one in Portland) and his new grandson of 11 months.
 “I also do a fair bit of walking and like cooking as well.”

 Meet The Lobstermen